photoprism/photoprism-docs/docs/getting-started/docker.md

 - Don't mount [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) and do not use them inside the *storage* folder

 !!! tldr ""
-    When moving your installation to another host, move the complete *storage* folder along with it.
+    When moving your installation to another host, always move the complete *storage* folder along with it.

 ##### /photoprism/import #####